larsbrinkhoff/mldev/README.md

 name and mount point.
 A useful one is `-f` which makes FUSE run in the foreground and print debug messages.

+Another way is to add the file system to /etc/fstab:

+    hostname mountpoint mldev rw 0 0

+Note that for this to work, mount.mldev must be installed somewhere mount can find it, e.g. in /sbin.

 ### Bugs

 - Doesn't work with binary files.
 Only text files for now.